This page contains affiliate links, which means we may receive compensation if you complete a form.

 The financing options are broader when your remodeling project includes updating kitchen appliances.
 Owners can easily unplug the refrigerator, disconnect the stove from the gas line, and uncouple the dishwasher for the hot water source and drainpipe.

 Updated appliances are sometimes a negotiated item in real estate transactions, and you can take them back to the retailer when you are finished using them.
 Therefore, leases become a viable consideration, as do tax credits.

 Rent to Own kitchen appliances allow the homeowner to begin running their modern refrigerator, dishwasher, or oven without making a down payment.
 Also, many retailers will approve a short-term lease without a credit check from one of the big three bureaus.

-Rent to Own arrangements often include delivery, setup, and ongoing maintenance in a single package.
+Rent to Own arrangements often includes delivery, setup, and ongoing maintenance in a single package.
 While the monthly payments are usually lower at the outset, you often pay more overall to own the equipment from the beginning.

 Keep in mind the expected lifespan of this equipment.
 The lease payments add up over time and could cost far more than an upfront purchase funded by a loan if you continue the contract indefinitely.

 Most Rent to Own contracts work as follows.

 - Complete the initial lease term of five to six months